Speakers

 National Trust

-Works to transform how we imagine and relate to the more-than-human world.
-Drawing on experience as a community gardener and forest school leader, alongside extended outdoor living and cycle travel, creates spaces where ecological connection becomes a collective practice.
-Guided by an animist worldview, designs workshops and resources for children focused on reverence, reciprocity, and ecological responsibility.
+Amber Sahara Donovan is an ecological activist and educator working to transform how we imagine and relate to the more-than-human world.
+Drawing on experience as a community gardener and forest school leader, along with extended outdoor living and cycle travel, she creates spaces where ecological connection becomes a collective practice.
+Guided by an animist worldview, she designs workshops and resources focused on reverence, reciprocity, and ecological responsibility.
+Her practice engages communities in embodied relationships with plant life and ecosystems, exploring agency beyond the human

 Nahella Ashraf